Why GIVA?

 Fair Across All Scales

 A proportionate benchmark is the only model simultaneously fair, credible, and globally scalable.
-At 1%—whether of GNI, pre-tax profit, or total annual grants—a community foundation and a sovereign wealth fund carry equal weight.
+At 1%—whether of GNI, pre-tax profit, total annual grants, or an analogous base—a community foundation and a sovereign wealth fund are assessed by the same proportional logic.
 That symmetry is the foundation of the benchmark’s global credibility.

 Why GIVA Membership Serves